 [Enlarge] Photo by Steven Trumon Gray

-By invitation, Breton has studied with Bill T. Jones/Arnie Zane Dance Company, Australian Dance Theatre and Sydney Dance Company.
-Breton has choreographed for Woodside Vaulters, a Flash Mob Commercial for Sonas Denim Company, Jewels in the Square presented by LINES Dance Center, and Brigham Young University.
-She has taught for The Place (London), Tempered Body Dance (London), Dance Base Scotland, San Francisco State University, ODC Dance, LINES Ballet, Peridance, Mark Morris Dance, Columbia Ballet Collaborative, NYU/Tisch Dance, and Google.
+Breton holds a BFA in Ballet Performance from the University of Utah and received her training at the School of the Hartford Ballet.
+By invitation she has studied with Bill T. Jones/Arnie Zane Dance Company, Australian Dance Theatre and Sydney Dance Company.
+She is on faculty at New York University, Broadway Dance Center, Peridance, and teaches company class for Sleep No More, Ballet Hispanico, and Sidra Bell Dance.
+She has taught for The Place (London), Dance Base Scotland, San Francisco State University, ODC Dance, LINES Ballet, Mark Morris Dance Center, Complexions Contemporary Ballet, Columbia Ballet Collaborative, 10HL, and Google.

 Choreographic credits include: Sonas Denim, Jewels in the Square presented by Alonzo King LINES Ballet, Brigham Young University, SELF, and Woodside Vaulters international competitions.
 As a performer and choreographer, Breton's work has been featured in Pointe Magazine, Dance Informa Magazine, Broadway World, Oberon’s Grove, Huffington Post, and The New York Times.

 As a photographer, Breton's work has been used by many dance companies appearing regularly in Broadwayworld.com, Headlands Center for Dance, San Francisco Chronicle, Bay Area Guardian, and San Jose Mercury News.
 She has exhibited her work at Dance Mission, Fivepoints Art House, the San Francisco Dance Film Festival, and as a featured artist at the Goethe Institute San Francisco.
 She is currently photographing dance and theater in New York City.